 - You may not see any changes in the first few weeks, and that’s ok.
-Stick to the Hard 75 rules, and you will be on your way to the 75 Hard challenge results you want.
+Stick to the Hard 75 rules, and you will be on your best way to the 75 Hard challenge results you want.

 Tips for the Daily Workouts

 Ok, now let’s get specific with each daily requirement.
 First, the twice-a-day workouts:

 - Get creative with your outdoor workout.
 Think outside the box for 75 hard exercise ideas —Parks, new roads, etc. Mix up the scenery for your physical challenges.

 - For your outside workouts, I hear many people who got bored and just ended up walking those second workouts (then later regretted not getting more intense on them).
 Break your outdoor activity up into more than 1 exercise.
 I would do three different workouts, 15 minutes each.
 Not only did it help with the boredom, but it also made the exercise go faster.
 To help, I used a fitness app called “Seconds,” which I will link below in the “Things You Might Need” section.

 - You will find much time for thinking with two training workouts a day.
 Use thought thoughts positively.
 Use the 45 minutes to think about your future, fitness plans, family, and how you can be better than you are today.
 45 minutes is a long time, use it wisely.

 - Don’t be afraid to use exercise tools to keep it interesting.
 I incorporated weighted vests, jump ropes, macebells, and other hard things to keep my intense workouts interesting (I will also link those below for your consideration).
 Think outside the box.
 A Peloton Bike, treadmill, air bike; keep it exciting and mix it up.
 Again, 45 minutes, twice a day, is a lot of working out.